 Pro: Health care professionals work around vulnerable patients, and in environments that might be contaminated by COVID-19.
 Con: Patients want to see their caregiver’s face.

-To appreciate just how fast COVID-19 moves and mutates, the topic for a panel discussion at this year’s ID Week (going on now) is: “PPE in the Post-COVID World: Is Universal Masking the New Standard?”
-Monica Gandhi, MD, MPH, chairs that panel and recently told Infection Control Today® (ICT®) that the topic had been chosen before the Delta variant surfaced.
+To appreciate just how fast COVID-19 moves and mutates, the topic for a panel discussion at this year’s IDWeek 2021 was “PPE in the Post-COVID World: Is Universal Masking the New Standard?”
+Monica Gandhi, MD, MPH, chaired that panel and recently told Infection Control Today® (ICT®) that the topic had been chosen before the Delta variant of COVID-19 surfaced.

-The answer in a nutshell is that universal masking will be the standard in health care settings for the foreseeable future, but not for the long-term, says Gandhi, a professor of medicine and associate division chief of the Division of HIV, Infectious Diseases, and Global Medicine at the University of San Francisco, and San Francisco General Hospital.
+The answer is that universal masking will be the standard in health care settings for the foreseeable future but not for the long term, said Gandhi, a professor of medicine and associate division chief (clinical operations/education)of the Division of HIV, Infectious Diseases, and Global Medicine at the University of San Francisco and San Francisco General Hospital in California.

-Universal masking in society in general will not happen in the United States for various reasons, says Gandhi.
-For one thing, the Centers for Disease Control and Prevention is considering easing masking guidance for indoor settings.
+Universal masking in society will not happen in the United States for various reasons, said Gandhi.
+For one, the CDC is considering easing masking guidance for indoor settings.
 For another, too many in the public would simply ignore such guidance.
-“I think that we have too many mixed feelings here, and it won’t be recommended universally,” Gandhi says.
+“I think that we have too many mixed feelings here, and it won’t be recommended universally,” Gandhi said.

-There are several factors at play when considering universal masking at health care facilities, says Gandhi.
-The infection preventionist (IP) or other health care professionals work around vulnerable patients.
-In addition, they are also working in an environment that might be contaminated by COVID-19.
-“We all agreed that universal masking is necessary now,” says Gandhi.
-“And likely for quite a long time.”
+There are several factors at play when considering universal masking in health care facilities, said Gandhi.
+Infection preventionists (IPs) or other health care professionals work around vulnerable patients.
+They are also working in environments that might be contaminated by COVID-19.
+“We all agreed that universal masking is necessary now, and likely for quite a long time,” said Gandhi.

-However, the panel can’t agree on whether universal masking should be standard for all patient interactions forever.
-Both the patient and the caregiver would likely be vaccinated, and they’d possibly be sitting 6 feet away from each other quietly discussing a course of care.
-It’s the sort of private conversation that patients and primary care physicians have all the time.
+However, the panel couldn’t agree on whether universal masking should be standard for all patient interactions forever.
+Both the patient and the caregiver would likely be vaccinated, and possibly be sitting 6 feet away from each other quietly discussing a course of care.
+It’s the sort of conversation that patients and primary care physicians often have.

-Gandhi cites a famous randomized controlled study published in 2013 in BMC Family Practice that showed that patients weren’t as comfortable talking to practitioners wearing masks.
+Gandhi cited a famous randomized controlled study published in 2013 in BMC Family Practice that showed patients weren’t as comfortable talking to practitioners wearing masks.1

-“There was a very clear, statistically significant difference that patients felt there was a lack of a loss of empathy in the interaction,” Gandhi says.
+“There was a very clear, statistically significant difference that patients felt there was a loss of empathy in the interaction,” Gandhi said.
 “Primary medicine interaction that occurs in the outpatient setting, that’s a very strong connection.
 So, again, I don’t think we’re going to be universally masking in the future forever.”

-If universal masking continues for a time in the post–COVID-19 world, then infection preventionists (IPs) will need to put that on their checklists.
-Gandhi says that IPs “are going to have a really important role in maintaining surgical masking…for at least six more months.”
+If universal masking continues for a time in the post–COVID-19 world, then IPs will need to put that on their checklists.
+Gandhi said IPs “are going to have a really important role in maintaining surgical masking…for at least 6 more months.”